 Jean and Norman Scowe Professor; Chair, Graduate Admissions Committee

 Tom Lectka graduated from Oberlin College with highest honors in Chemistry (B.A.) in 1985.
 He received his Ph.D. from Cornell University in 1990 (study with Professor John McMurry) whereupon he was an ACS Organic Division Fellow.
-He performed postdoctoral studies as an Alexander von Humboldt Fellow at Heidelberg (1991), and as an NIH Fellow at Harvard University (1992-1994, study with with Professor David Evans).
+He performed postdoctoral studies as an Alexander von Humboldt Fellow at Heidelberg (1991), and as an NIH Fellow at Harvard University (1992-1994, study with Professor David Evans).
 He joined the faculty of the Chemistry Department of Johns Hopkins in 1994, and was promoted to the Jean and Norman Scowe Professorship in 2012.
 He has been the recipient of an NIH First Award, an NSF Career Award, an Eli Lilly Grantee Award, a Sloan Fellowship, a Dreyfus-Teacher-Scholar Award, and a John Simon Guggenheim Fellowship.

 Research in our group employs the formidable tools of organic, fluorine, and inorganic chemistry in equal measures to develop fundamentally new reactions of academic and pharmaceutical interest.
 Metal catalysis and photochemistry comprise central themes; aliphatic fluorination and selective bond activation are the primary goals.
 Study of reaction mechanisms through kinetics, EPR, NMR, voltammetry, crystallography, advanced computations (DFT and MP2), and other techniques accompanies reaction development.